rnewson/couchdb-lucene/README.md

 <li>thai</li>
 </ul>

-Note: You must also supply analyzer=<analyzer_name> as a query parameter to ensure that queries are processed correctly.

 The "perfield" option lets you use a different analyzer for different fields and is configured as follows;

 <pre>